-Mathematical Methods is designed for those students who have completed Year 10 Advanced Mathematics or managed to complete General Mathematics to a very high standard.
+Mathematical Methods is designed for those students who have completed Year 10 Advanced Mathematics.
 This course is designed for students to be prepared for Units 3 and 4 Mathematical Methods.
-Students who elect to do Mathematical Methods and are highly confident with their mathematical skills are advised to study Advanced General Mathematics Units 1 and 2 also.
+Students who elect to do Mathematical Methods and are highly confident with their mathematical skills are advised to study Specialist Mathematics Units 1 and 2 also.